corticalstack/corticalstack.github.io/_posts/2020-12-01-aci-first-day.md

 With direct access to biomedical experts, I'm really excited to leverage this opportunity to better understand their research workflow and the COVID-19 landscape overall.

-I have no doubt their feedback on my thesis solution will be invaluable.
+As I build and optimise my thesis solution I have no doubt their feedback will be invaluable.